HippyHay/linked-blog-starter-md/Real Estate/Level 2/Chapter 1.md

 ## Chapter 20, Florida Statutes
 All others that aren't Chapter 475 or 61JR
 **Chapter 20 established the organizational structure of the executive branch.**

+where you would find the laws creating the DBPR

 **DPBR:**
 The Department of Business and Professional Regulation (DBPR) lives in the executive branch.